- Page 1 – Morning in Tabuk City

 We had our lunch at Bulut’s abode and stayed there for the rest of the trip.
 Their huts were made with a mixture of both concrete and wood fortified to withstand the angst of nature.

 Our room was located at the second level of their hut which is purely made of wood.
 It can accommodate up to 2 people, and our bed consisted of a thin yet comfortable mattress, a pair of pillows, and blankets.

 A balcony sits in front which lets you view the beautiful scenery of green rice terraces and mountain range.

 I observed a number of words and phrases written in their wooden ceiling; expressing gratitude from their past visitors.
 Bulut’s family is very accommodating, and they kept on offering their signature Kalingan coffee.
-Savoring that hot brewed coffee while letting your eyes awashed with the beautiful view truly mends our tired body and soul.
+Savoring that hot brewed coffee while letting your eyes awash with the beautiful view, truly mends our tired body and soul.
 It was a peaceful moment.
 No noise coming from vehicles, no pollution, and no stress; just peace.

 After our quick lunch and bath, Bulut guided us to Apo Whang Od’s hut.
 As we arrived in Apo Whang Od’s home, there were a few travelers staying in the place.

 I saw Grace inking a tattoo to a handsome young man in his left thigh.
 I observed how tedious their tattoo process is.
 Grace was holding a piece of bamboo stick with a tree thorn of pomelo attached at the end on one hand, and another piece of stick on the other.
-The second stick is used for tapping the bamboo with the thorn impaling the skin continuously.
+The second stick was used for tapping the bamboo with the thorn impaling the skin continuously.
 They use soot as their ink, and after the tattooing process, they will apply coconut oil in the skin.

-The process is painful and I observed it through the grimaces and facial reactions of the people having this kind of tattoo.
+The process is painful, and I observed it through the grimaces and facial expressions of the people having this kind of tattoo.